 No two shoppers are alike, and each expects a certain type of customer experience as they go on the hunt for the perfect gift.
 By understanding these eight personas, sellers can tailor their sales approach to meet the needs of their customers.

-We’ve compiled some holiday marketing tips that speak to what these personas care about during this holiday shopping season.
+We’ve compiled some festive season marketing tips that speak to what these personas care about during this Christmas shopping season.

 These shoppers have been compiling their list for months, and now they’re ready to start buying.
 They’re looking for much more than gifts, however.
 A traditionalist also looks forward to picture-perfect holiday events, so be sure to have food, beverages, and decorations on hand as well.
 With traditionalists relegated to more eCommerce than in-person shopping due to the pandemic, themed bundles and eye-catching virtual displays are a must.

 Eighty percent of consumers gradually gain brand loyalty over time, and the best way to attract them is to offer high-quality products at competitive prices.
 They also love personal touches, like samples or handwritten notes, and they want to have a personal connection to your brand.
 Remind them that we’re all in this together and staying loyal to their favourite brands can help those businesses stay afloat during these challenging times.

 Consumers are becoming more mindful of their choices every year.
 Sustainability, zero waste, fair working conditions, and charitable giving are all top priorities for the conscientious shopper, so it’s important to highlight any of these that your business participates in.
 These shoppers also love to get personally involved.
 Additionally, if you are doing anything to help frontline workers, like donating food or supplies, that is a great way to appeal to the ethical shopper during the pandemic.